 Like many traditional dishes, saltimbocca has a good number of variations.
 The oldest recipes I have found—including the recipe given by the romanissima Ada Boni and by Artusi—call for cooking the dish entirely in butter and using water, not wine, for the final deglazing.
 These traditional techniques are repeated in the authoritative La cucina romana e del Lazio by L. Jannattoni.
 The official cookbook of the Italian Academy of Cuisine, on the other hand, calls for deglazing with wine (but no final butter enrichment).

-It is common to make this and other veal scallopini recipes using with other meats instead of veal.
+It is common to make this and other veal scallopini recipes using with other meats.
 Here in the US, the most common substitute is probably chicken, as in this recipe for chicken piccata.
-In Rome, however, I would dare say that chicken saltimbocca would be seen as a kind of heresy.
-But given the cost of veal, even in Italy, substitutions are not unheard of when making scallopine; slices of turkey breast or pork loin, however, are much more common than chicken.
+In Rome, however, chicken saltimbocca would be seen as a kind of heresy.
+In Italy, slices of turkey breast or pork loin are much more common.

 Even though saltimbocca is one of the most iconic Roman dishes you can find, it is actually rather uncharacteristic of Roman cuisine in its use of butter as a cooking medium and its final deglazing and butter enrichment—all rather ‘Frenchified’ and not very Roman.
 Some gastronomes, including Ana Boni, cast doubt on its Roman origins.
 Indeed, according to Jannattoni, Boni’s uncle Adolfo Giaquinto, in his Manuale pratico di cucina, includes an identical recipe called saltimbocca alla bresciana, or “Brescia-style” saltimbocca.